NihaarikaHasti/Startup-Success-Prediction/README.md

 ML model that predicts chances of a startup succeeding based on its fundamentals.
-Designed on Decision tree and Random Forest Algorithms
+Designed on Decision tree and Random Forest Algorithms.

 Objective